day8/re-frame/README.md

 to hide the data.
 I still wake up in a sweat some nights thinking about all that clojure data lying around exposed and passive.

-But, as @Fogus said above, data is the easy bit.
+But, as @fogus said above, data is the easy bit.

 From here on, we'll assume `app-db` is one of these:
 ```